JupiterOne-Archives/docs/knowledgeBase/J1-Query-Language/jupiterone-query-language.md

-# JupiterOne Query Language (J1QL)
+# Introduction to JupiterOne Query Language (J1QL)

 The JupiterOne Query Language (J1QL) is a query language for querying data stored by JupiterOne.
 The execution of a J1QL query seamlessly queries a full text search, entity-relationship graph, and any other future data stores, as needed.
 By design, the query language does not intend to make these data store boundaries obvious to query authors.

 ## Language Features